wangunuxe/NetPractice/README.md

 7. Application Layer (Layer 7) : Interfaces with applications(eg. HTTP.
 FTP).

 ### Errors Log
-1. multiple interface match (Netpractice_level 4): Router R has multiple interfaces (R1, R2, R3) all in the same subnet 92.31.111.0/24 — so when a packet arrives for Host B (92.31.111.193), the router doesn't know which interface to use → multiple interface match.
+1. “multiple interface match” (Netpractice_level 4): Router R has multiple interfaces (R1, R2, R3) all in the same subnet 92.31.111.0/24 — so when a packet arrives for Host B (92.31.111.193), the router doesn't know which interface to use → multiple interface match.
+.